Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Related Work

 \subsection{Mutation Testing}

 Mutation testing has been extensively studied as a powerful technique for evaluating the effectiveness of test suites and improving software quality.
-The foundational work in mutation testing was introduced by \citet{DeMillo1646911}, who proposed the concept of creating small syntactic changes (mutants) in a program to assess the fault-detection capability of test cases.
-Since then, mutation testing has evolved significantly.
 A representative example can be found in compiler testing, where mutation testing of input programs has been effectively employed to identify subtle bugs and optimization issues in modern compilers~\cite{le2014compiler, sun2016finding,Shaohua10.1145/3656386}.
-In the domain of LLM testing, several research efforts have explored the application of code mutation techniques to evaluate model capabilities.
-For instance, \citet{hooda2024large} conducted a comparative analysis of LLM's performance on code generation tasks using both original and mutated datasets, revealing that current models demonstrate a limited understanding of fundamental programming concepts such as data flow and control flow.
+In the domain of LLM testing, \citet{hooda2024large} conduct a comparative analysis of LLMs' performance on code generation tasks using both original and mutated datasets, revealing that current models demonstrate a limited understanding of fundamental programming concepts such as data flow and control flow. {{Moreover, \citet{chen2025dynamicbenchmarkingreasoningcapabilities} enhances the evaluation accuracy of large language models by modifying the meaning and context of the natural language descriptions in programming problems.}}